 We now know the recipe for 1000 grams of flour needs to be 2.26 times bigger.
-For the sake of a little bit of dough being lost in production and easier numbers, I’ll round this figure to 2.3.
-This means our total flour weight to make our batch should be 2300.
+But, for the sake of a little bit of dough being lost in production and easier numbers, I’ll round this figure to 2.3.

-To create our recipe we need:
+To create our recipe, we need:

 100% flour @ 2300 grams x 75% = 1725 grams - White flour x 25% = 575 grams - Whole wheat flour x 2% = 46 grams - Salt x 1.8% = 41 grams - Yeast x 65% = 1495 grams - Water Total dough weight = 3882 grams Dough required = 3820 grams Waste = 62 grams

-If you are using preferments or sourdough, the bakers percentage gets a little more complicated.
+If you are using preferments or sourdough, the baker’s percentage gets a little more complicated.
 See the baker’s percentages article for more information.
 A spreadsheet makes the process much faster!

 Once you’ve decided on the recipes, batch sizes and got all your ingredients together, it’s time to plan your baking schedule.
-The object of this is to avoid:

-Starting with the bread you want to take out of the oven last, work backwards and plan what each stage undertakes and what time it should be.
-Of course, the timings might be off the first time you use your schedule, but as you get closer to your recipes things will improve!
+Starting with the bread you’ll take out of the oven last, work backwards and plan each step of the recipe and what time it should happen.
+Of course, timings might be wrong the first time you use your schedule, but as you get closer to your recipes, it will improve!

-Achieving the correct desired dough temperature and a consistent dough proofing temperature will help you to develop a winning routine.
+Achieving the correct desired dough temperature and a consistent proofing temperature will help you to develop a winning routine.

 Know where you’ll be undertaking each stage of the baking process before you get started.
 This makes your bake much less stressful!

-A designated area for cooling is often overlooked so have an idea of where your bread will go when it comes out of the oven and put some cooling racks up.
+A designated area for cooling is often overlooked, so have an idea of where your bread will go when it comes out of the oven and put some cooling racks up.

-If you are going to give away or sell your bread, how are you are going to transport and package it?
-This can be paper bags, plastic bags, cloths, or in crates to be delivered loose.
+If you are going to give away or sell your bread, how are you going to transport and package it?
+These can be paper bags, plastic bags, cloths, or crates to be delivered loose.

 It’s often a good idea to store some loaves in the freezer.
-It’s handy when you just don’t have the time to make a fresh one to be able to grab one to thaw!
+When you just don’t have the time to make one fresh, it’s handy to be able to grab one to thaw!